 - 1. Apply a continuous bead of sealant to the face of the pipe flange and to the appliance flange. - 2.
 Align the pipe flange with the appliance.
-Make sure that there is sealant everywhere between both flanges. - 3.
-Position one half clamp ring on the top of the inner wall section flange.
+Make sure that there is sealant everywhere between both flanges. - Position one half clamp ring on the top of the inner wall section flange.
 Place another clamp ring, but at 90° apart of the first half clamp ring, under the appliance flange. - 4.
-Secure both rings with 2 bolts and nuts (by others). - 5.
-Install the other halves to complete a full ring over and under the flanges. - 6.
-Tighten all nuts and bolts (by others) in an alternating pattern until the pipe flange is seated firmly between the appliance and the adapter.
+Secure both rings with 2 bolts and nuts (by others).